-To quickly implement a simple tracking solution you can use your existing serial number barcodes or affix new barcode labels, each with a unique ID.
-The basic concept is to scan the unique barcode on the item and compare it to a database of valid IDs.
+To quickly implement a simple tracking solution, you can use your existing serial number barcodes or affix new barcode labels, each with a unique ID.
+Basically, the idea is to scan the unique barcode on the item and compare it to a database of valid IDs.

-If the scanned ID is in the database, the app user will see a green “Valid” screen.
+Importantly, if the scanned ID is in the database, the app user will see a green “Valid” screen.
 But if it is not in the database, the app use will see a red “Invalid” screen.
-Both scan records can be reviewed in real-time by administrators or recorded offline for viewing online after the app has Internet connectivity.
+Administrators can review the scan records in real-time.
+Also, when there is no connectivity, the system records the scans offline so admins can view online later.

 Yes.
 The administrator can always see the filtered scan history for each item online.
 For the app-user to also see the history and to create a simple, clickable, and shareable table showing the history of all filtered items, the Table Builder service is ideal.

-Since a barcode is visual media, it can be copied.
-Holograms and similar technologies can be used to make it more difficult to copy.
+Since a barcode is visual media, people can easily copy it.
+Therefore, you can use holograms or similar technologies to make it more difficult to copy.

-If you are concerned about shipping customers authentic items but customers returning counterfeit items, another option would be to print a very small, high resolution DataMatrix 2D barcode on the item’s label or hidden on the item.
-If small enough or camouflaged enough, it may be missed by the counterfeiter.
-A magnifier can be used when scanning the barcode to confirm validity.
+If you are concerned about shipping customers authentic items but customers returning counterfeit items, you can print a high resolution DataMatrix 2D barcode on the item’s label or hide it on the item.
+If small or camouflaged enough, it may be missed by the counterfeiter.
+Also, you can use a magnifier when scanning the barcode to confirm validity.